-A Coronal Mass Ejection (or CME) is a big bubble of gas drenched with magnetic field lines that are blown away from the Sun with a duration of a couple of minutes till a couple of hours.
+A Coronal Mass Ejection (or CME) is a giant cloud of solar plasma drenched with magnetic field lines that are blown away from the Sun during strong, long-duration solar flares and filament eruptions.

-A solar flare on the sun where CME has been emitted
+A solar flare on the sun where a CME has been emitted.

-The first proof of these dynamic events came from observations of a coronograph on the OSO 7 spacecraft between 1971 and 1973.
-A coronograph produces a solar eclips by covering the sun with a small disk.
+The first proof of these dynamic events came from observations made with a coronagraph on the OSO 7 spacecraft between 1971 and 1973.
+A coronagraph produces a solar eclipse by covering the Sun with a small disk.
 Coronal Mass Ejections are very faint and can not be observed otherwise.
 SOHO and the STEREO space crafts currently have coronagrahps on-board to detect Coronal Mass Ejections.

-When we are at solar minimum, the sun is less active and we only observe a CME once a week or less.
-When we build up to solar maximum the ammount of CMEs build up to 2 or 3 a day.
+When we are at solar minimum, the Sun is not very active and we only observe a Coronal Mass Ejection about once a week or even less.
+When we build up to solar maximum the amount of Coronal Mass Ejections can build up to 2 or 3 a day.

-Anyone wants to see if there are chances for an auroral display so our site gets lots of traffic.
+Everyone wants to see if there are aurora chances so our site gets lots of traffic.
 But with higher traffic comes higher server costs.
 Support our project so we can keep the website online!

 07:45 Dec 07 2013